 What is Cedar Bend?

 Cedar Bend is a required part of your CORE 100 experience.
 Because of this, we need to make sure you don’t have a schedule conflict with your assigned weekend.
 To help us assign you appropriately, please inform Student Development of any schedule conflicts you may have before August 13.
-Examples of conflicts are a family wedding or a special family occasion like a 50th anniversary celebration.
 If you have conflicts with any of the dates listed below, please contact Carrie Williams at Carrie.Williams@arbor.edu or 517.750.1370.
 We also need to know the reason why you cannot attend a particular weekend.
 We will do our best to accommodate your requests.

 Please Note – You do not need to select the date you want to go to Cedar Bend because you will go with your CORE group on their assigned date.
 However, you may send us two dates that may not work with your schedule and we will do our best to adjust the schedule to fit your needs.

 If you are a fall athlete, your coach will communicate your availability to us.